-The ability of a power toothbrush to clean your teeth and simulate your gums is ridiculously superior to a regular toothbrush.
+The ability of a power toothbrush to clean your teeth and stimulate your gums is ridiculously superior to a regular toothbrush.
 If you brushed your teeth for 3 hours straight, you’d still fall vastly short in the cleaning ability of a power toothbrush.
 At 6,000 to 30,000 strokes per minute, the superiority of a power toothbrush is unquestionable.

-In order to eliminate and prevent bad breath, it must be use properly however.
+In order to eliminate and prevent bad breath, it must be used properly, however.
 Answer.
 Read the instructions carefully!

 Power toothbrushes can be found in the dental or small appliance section of most stores.

 I’ve been using the Sonicare for years and have had phenomenal results.
 My hygienists are always amazed at how clean my teeth are.
 I attribute this, in part, to my use of the Sonicare.
 One of the best things about the Sonicare is their outstanding warranty and customer service.
 The Sonicare comes with a two-year warranty.
 I’ve had them instantly replace two of my units at the slightest hint of a problem at no charge to me including shipping.
 They just shipped me a new one without requiring that I return the old one.
 I loved it.